GoodnessPM/HackBio-Capstone-Project/README.md

-# Project: Public Health: National Nutritional Health wriiten in R
+# Project: Public Health: National Nutritional Health
 ### HackBio-Capstone-Project
 #### This Project is one of the capstone project to show mastery of the HackBio course, Data Science with R for Life Scientists: Beginners.
 Link to HackBio: https://thehackbio.com/